pressly/goose/README.md

 Starting with [v3.0.0](https://github.com/pressly/goose/releases/tag/v3.0.0) this project adds Go module support, but maintains backwards compataibility with older `v2.x.y` tags.

+Goose supports [embedding SQL migrations](#embedded-sql-migrations), which means you'll need go1.16 and up.
+If using go1.15 or lower, then pin [v3.0.1](https://github.com/pressly/goose/releases/tag/v3.0.1).

 ### Goals of this fork

 `github.com/pressly/goose` is a fork of `bitbucket.org/liamstask/goose` with the following changes: